monsoonmaelstrom/book2/book2.md

 “What?”

-“It’s just an interesting perspective is all.
+“It’s an interesting perspective is all.
 I never thought of it like that.”

 “Well, you wouldn’t have, would you?”